mahmutelmas06/beverage/README.md

     register_beverage({
                    name = name of your drink,
                    recipe = "put fruit for drink"
+                   liquidcolour = "colour of your liquids RGB code",
-                   description = "description of your drink",                 optional liquidcolour = "colour of your liquids RGB code",          optional wherein = "cup or glasses for now"                         optional cuptexture = "cup texture",                                optional
+                   description = "description of your drink",                 optional wherein = "cup or glasses"                                 optional cup by default cuptexture = "cup/glasses texture",                        optional
-                   heat = "hot or cold by default"                            optional })
+                   heat = "hot or cold"                                       optional hot by default })

 Changelog

+    1.5 -
+    Vending machine is rotateable
+    Code tidy
+    Use coins from many mods for vending machine

     1.4 -
     Added maximum stacks